How to know if your police report is public record

 Bench warrants and warrants for arrest in Montana

 To understand how bench warrants and warrants for arrest work in Montana, you need to know what these terms mean and what types of warrants are issued.
 In order to avoid being caught off guard by an arrest, you should learn how to search for outstanding warrants.
 However, if you do have a warrant out for your arrest, it’s important to understand the potential consequences.
-We will cover all of these topics in depth to help you navigate Montana’s criminal justice system.
+We will cover all of these topics in depth to help you navigate Montana’s criminal justice system and bail bond options.

 Definition and types of warrants